House Plants and Tropicals

 Palm trees are the queens of the tropics, with their dramatic tall trunks and crown of waving fronds.
 Outdoors many grow very tall, but there are also some smaller palms that are ideal for growing as houseplants.
 Those that remain small, or do not have the normal tall trunk of a palm tree are the best choices for houseplants.
 Here are two very popular palms that grow well in the lower light-levels of most homes.

-This palm, called Dypsis lutescens, is a smaller kind of palm, that grows constantly from the base, making a clump of foliage, and not a tall trunk.
+The Areca Palm Tree (Dypsis lutescens) is a smaller kind of palm, that grows constantly from the base, making a clump of foliage, and not a tall trunk.
 It will grow to around 6 feet tall in the house, and it should be grown in bright light, but not in direct sunlight, as the foliage will turn yellow.
 Over time the fronds become longer and more arching, making this a graceful specimen for the house.

 Pygmy Date Palm